Have you ever been so stressed out with the daily grind that you shouted to whatever was listening, “Is this all there is?”

 Some people find meaning in dedicating themselves to the service of a higher power.
 Whether through Christianity, Buddhism, Islam, Judaism, or any other religion, many find that worship and dedication to faith give their lives meaning.

 If spirituality guides you, try getting more involved in your religious organization.
 Many religions dedicate themselves to serving others, so you may find that although you derive meaning from your faith, your purpose aligns more with service.
 That’s okay.
-Discovering your passion, purpose, and meaning are all part of the journey.
+Discovering your passion, purpose, and meaning is part of the journey.

 Creating